kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

 VOLTTRON Quick Start
 =======================

-This tutorial has been written with the intent of helping folks get up and running with VOLTTRON and is designed to deploy on Linux virtual machines.
+This tutorial has been written with the intent of helping folks get up-and-running with VOLTTRON.
+The tutorial is designed to deploy on Linux virtual machines.
 While not going too much into depth, it covers the following topics:

 -   Install the VOLTTRON platform and verify the installation.
 -   Get familiar with the VOLTTRON components.
--   Get familiar with the VOLTTRON command.
+-   Get familiar with the VOLTTRON commands.

-.. _Prerequisites:

 Prerequisites
 ==============================

 In this tutorial we will demonstrate installing the VOLTTRON platform at an `Ubuntu 20.04 LTS (Focal Fossa) <https://releases.ubuntu.com/20.04/>`_ Virtual machine.
-In order to follow the tutorial the following are required
+In order to follow the tutorial, the prerequisites are as follows:

 -   Linux OS image (e.g., Ubuntu 20.04)
 -   Virtualization software (e.g., VirtualBox, VMware)
 -   Internet accessibility
 -   sudo capability

-.. _Installation-Steps:

 Installation Steps
 ==============================

-.. _Install-prerequisites:

 1. Install prerequisites
 ------------------------------

-The following packages will need to be installed on the system: git, build-essential, python3-dev, python3-venv, openssl, libssl-dev, libevent-dev.
+The first step is to make sure required dependencies are fulfilled.
 Install the dependencies with the following command:

 .. code-block:: bash